Illinois Administrative Perinatal Center Grant

 Objective

-• Assist the IDPH with the administration, implementation, and oversight of its regionalized perinatal health care system. • Provide leadership in the design and implementation of clinical quality initiative (CQI) projects initiated by IDPH, an IDPH partner with support from IDPH, and/or based on the needs of the regional network hospital(s). • Provide continuing outreach education and technical assistance for healthcare professionals. • Conduct joint Mortality and Morbidity (M&M) Review Committees with affiliated regional network hospitals (At least one M&M shall be held for every 500 births per birthing hospital within the APC’s regional network for a minimum of one and a maximum of six per year.
-For birthing hospitals with less than 500 births, at least one M&M must be conducted per year). • Use established criteria to conduct Severe Maternal Morbidity (SMM) reviews in network hospitals. • Ensure the establishment of criteria for maternal and neonatal transports. • Ensure that patients have access to consultation services for high-risk perinatal patients in medical, pediatric, and surgical subspecialties
+APC Grant Program Objectives: • Assist the IDPH with the administration, implementation, and oversight of its regionalized perinatal health care system. • Provide leadership in the design and implementation of clinical quality initiative (CQI) projects initiated by IDPH, an IDPH partner with support from IDPH, and/or based on the needs of the regional network hospital(s). • Provide continuing outreach education and technical assistance for healthcare professionals. • Conduct joint Mortality and Morbidity (M&M) Review Committees with affiliated regional network hospitals (At least one M&M shall be held for every 500 births per birthing hospital within the APC’s regional network for a minimum of one and a maximum of six per year.
+For birthing hospitals with less than 500 births, at least one M&M must be conducted per year).
+Use established criteria to conduct Severe Maternal Morbidity (SMM) reviews in network hospitals. • Ensure the establishment of criteria for maternal and neonatal transports. • Ensure that patients have access to consultation services for high-risk perinatal patients in medical, pediatric, and surgical subspecialties.

 UGA Program Terms